PSD2’s Strong Customer Authentication

 What ecommerce businesses need to know about the EU’s pending requirements for SCA and Dynamic Linking

-On 14 September 2019, the European Economic Area will face new regulatory obligations for authenticating online payments.
+As of 14 September 2019, the European Economic Area faces new regulatory obligations for authenticating online payments.
 Part of the second Payment Services Directive (PSD2), the core of these obligations is referred to as Strong Customer Authentication (SCA) and has a stated objective of “ensuring that payments across the EU are secure, easy and efficient.”

-- Signifyd expects that, pursuant to the European Banking Authority’s (EBA’s) opinion issued on 21 June 2019, Competent Authorities throughout Europe will provide for an enforcement exemption period for PSD2’s SCA obligations, as already announced by the Financial Conduct Authority in the United Kingdom.
+- Signifyd expects that, pursuant to the European Banking Authority’s (EBA’s) opinion issued on 16 October 2019, Competent Authorities throughout Europe will provide for an enforcement exemption period for PSD2’s SCA obligations, and is tracking the pronouncements of the below Competent Authorities.